ViaThinkSoft/cyclonedx-property-taxonomy/README.md

   Possible values:
     * `confirmed`
-      The component was found and there is strong evidence that it is used or belongs to the analyzed system.
+      The component was found, and there is strong evidence that it is used or belongs to the analyzed system.
     * `uncertain`
       The component was found, but its actual usage or relationship to the analyzed system could not be confirmed.
     * `inferred`